JannekGundlach/PROVER-M/README.md

 Two options are provided for running PROVER-M:

 **Option A**: This option is designed for users that want to apply PROVER-M without any adaptions to the source code.
-A stand-alone _PROVER.exe_ file for Windows is provided that installs PROVER-M, including all necessary files for running PROVER-M, is provided.
-By double-clicking on _PROVER.exe_ and following the installation instructions, the model is installed.
+A stand-alone *PROVER.exe* file for Windows is provided that installs PROVER-M, including all necessary files for running PROVER-M, is provided.
+By double-clicking on *PROVER.exe* and following the installation instructions, the model is installed.
 After installation, the user can call PROVER-M by executing the installed program from your system.
-Now the GUI opens and the user can insert his simulation input for simulating disposals.
+Input for simulating disposals may be inserted in the graphical user interface (GUI).

-**Option B**: Is designed for users that want to use the PROVER-M source code and possibly adapt or expand parts of it.
+**Option B**: This option is designed for users that want to use the PROVER-M source code and possibly adapt or expand parts thereof.
 Here, no further installation is needed, but having MATLAB installed is a prerequisite.
-In the subdirectory _scr_ all scripts necessary to run PROVER-M are provided.
-If input should be given through the GUI, the user needs to execute _main_appDesigner.mlapp_ and the GUI should open within MATLAB.
-All other scripts can simply be opened and edited within the MATLAB editor.
+All scripts necessary to run PROVER-M are located in the *scr* directory.
+If the GUI shall be used to provide input, the user needs to execute the *PROVER_M.mlapp* file to open the GUI in MATLAB.
+All other scripts can simply be opened and edited in the MATLAB editor.
 A list and short description of the scripts can be found below.

 ### Use of program

 **How to use**
-* To begin a simulation, first, the GUI App needs to be started
+* To begin a simulation, the GUI App needs to be started either by:
-	* either by executing the installed PROVER-M application.
+	1. Executing the installed PROVER-M application.
-	* or by opening the scr-directory and double klick "PROVER_M.mlapp" (requires MATLAB).
+	2. Opening the scr-directory and double-click on the file *PROVER_M.mlapp* (requires MATLAB).
-	* or opening and playing the "PROVER_M.mlapp" within MATLAB (requires MATLAB).
+	3. Opening the *PROVER_M.mlapp* in MATLAB (requires MATLAB).
-* The model input can be set by changing individual parameters or by selecting an existing input text file via the "Input case" dropdown menu or the "Load.."-Button.
+* The model input can be set by changing individual parameters or by selecting an existing input text file via the "Input case" dropdown menu or the "Load.."-button.
-* After setting the desired input parameters, the configuration can be saved as a text file by clicking the "Save as.."-Button.
+* After setting the desired input parameters, the configuration can be saved as a text file by clicking the "Save as.."-button.
 * The input can be reset to the last saved version of the selected input case in two ways.
 While "Reset sediment data" converts back the sediment characteristics, "Reset input" resets the entire input configuration.
-* By clicking the "START"-Button, the simulation is initiated.
+* By clicking the "START"-button, the simulation is initiated.
 * In the right half of the GUI a live feed of the cloud propagation through the water column and main parameters is presented.